bowman2001/perplexdoc/content/doc/basic/paragraph/index.md

 Paragraphs are text segments, which are completed by an empty line in the Markdown.

-In addition to the normal paragraph Perplex offers a _lead_ paragraph — like the first one on this page — and a _big_ paragraph.
-These styles are applied with the [attributes]({{< relref "attribute" >}}) `{.p-first}` and `{.p-big}`.
+In addition to the normal paragraph Perplex offers a **first** paragraph — like the first one on this page — a **big** and a **small** one.
+These styles are applied with the [attributes]({{< relref "attribute" >}}) `{.p-first}`, `{.p-big}` and `{.p-small}`.

 ## Layout

-_Line height_ and _line length_ harmonize with the proportions of the _Plex_ fonts.
+Line height length follow the proportions of the fonts.
 The space between subsequent paragraphs is twice as big as the space between two lines inside a paragraph.
-On small screens it's a little less.
+On small screens it’s a little less.

 {{< mnote up=11 >}}
 In print subsequent paragraphs are sometimes separated by indenting their first line, to interrupt the reading flow as little as possible.

 The technique is mostly used for prose, but also appropriate for notes like this one.
-Here, a vertical separation could falsely suggest the beginning of a new note.
+Here, a vertical separation would falsely suggest the beginning of a new note.
 {{< /mnote >}}

 ### Two standard Paragraphs